-Executive Links and Strategic Change: Is Unit Spanning by Executives Associated with Market Entry and Exit?
+Is Unit Spanning by Executives Associated with Strategic Change?

-Firms frequently create executive links by sharing people between units to transfer and combine knowledge.
-These links, however, potentially strengthen social ties and cognitive filters that reduce the possibility of strategic change.
-Our analysis of medical firms finds that executive links between units, especially between business units and the corporate unit, are associated with reduced market entry and exit.
-This finding runs counter to the prevalent view that sharing of individuals is an effective way to spread and combine diverse knowledge such that it initiates change.
-It suggests that the cognitive and social commitments from shared executives may undermine the knowledge diffusion and transformation expected to arise from these links.
+Firms frequently create executive links between units by transferring or sharing people.
+Organization theory has emphasized that “boundary-spanning” by people can be a source of innovation and change as these executives combine knowledge from different domains.
+Within the organization, however, spanning connections also strengthen social ties and cognitive filters that may reduce the possibility of strategic change.
+Our analysis of executive links in medical firms finds that these links, especially when they occur between the corporate unit and business units, are mostly associated with reduced strategic change through market entry and exit.
+This finding suggests that the cognitive and social commitments from executive links may undermine the knowledge diffusion expected to arise from connecting separate units of the firm.

-Keywords: executive links, knowledge recombination, boundary spanning, dynamic capabilities, organizational structure, strategic change, inertiaworking papers series
+Keywords: executive links, corporate office, knowledge recombination, boundary spanning, dynamic capabilities, organizational structure, strategic change, inertia